Building a Strong Foundation

 Students explore concepts in mathematics using the curriculum Investigations in Number, Data, and Space.
 Through a sequence of units, each designed to accommodate a range of learners, they build their understanding of numeration and place value; arithmetic, including addition, subtraction, multiplication, and division; 2D and 3D geometry, patterns, functions, and change; measurement; fractions; and data analysis.
 Math workshop begins when the children arrive in the morning, and includes whole class mini-lessons, small group instruction, and individual practice.

 During the fall, students learn about how the environment influenced the lives of Native American Indians in different areas in North America.
 During each unit of study they discuss literature, conduct research, complete projects, and write about what they are learning.
-During the winter, students explore their own heritage and conduct a family history research project.
-Students visit the Frontier Culture Museum, Jamestown, and take an overnight trip to Williamsburg.
+Students visit Mont Pelier, Jamestown, and take an overnight trip to Williamsburg.
 After the trip to Williamsburg, students create presentations for our Living Wax Museum about colonial topics that interest them.

 The emphasis in 3rd grade Science is on generating curiosity through activities and cooperative projects.
 The curriculum includes the study of growth and changes in plants, materials and structures, forces that attract and repel, a Paleobotany unit, and a Colonial Gardening unit at the Dornin Science Center.
 Students conduct experiments, make observations, and collect data.